Evaluating Rewards for Question Generation Models: Background

 \section{Background}

-Many of the advances in natural language generation have been led by machine translation \cite{Sutskever2014,Bahdanau2014,Gulcehre2016}.
+Many of the advances in natural language generation have been led by machine translation (MT)~\cite{Sutskever2014,Bahdanau2014,Gulcehre2016}.

-Previous work on question generation has made extensive use of these techniques. \citet{Du} use a Seq2Seq based model to generate questions conditioned on context-answer pairs, and build on this work by preprocessing the context to resolve coreferences and adding a pointer network \cite{Du2018}.
-Similarly, \citet{Zhou2018} use a part-of-speech tagger to augment the embedding vectors.
-Both authors perform a human evaluation of their models, and show significant improvement over their baseline. \citet{Kumar2018} use a similar model, but apply it to the task of generating questions without conditioning on a specific answer span. \citet{Song} use a modified context encoder based on multi-perspective context matching \cite{Wang2016}.
+Previous work on question generation has made extensive use of MT techniques. \citet{Du} use a Seq2Seq based model to generate questions conditioned on context-answer pairs, and build on this work by preprocessing the context to resolve coreferences and adding a pointer network~\cite{Du2018}.
+Similarly,~\citet{Zhou2018} use a part-of-speech tagger to augment the embedding vectors.
+Both authors perform a human evaluation of their models, and show significant improvement over their baseline. \citet{Kumar2018} use a similar model, but apply it to the task of generating questions without conditioning on a specific answer span. \citet{Song} use a modified context encoder based on multi-perspective context matching~\cite{Wang2016}.

-\citet{Kumar} propose a framework for fine tuning using policy gradients, using BLEU and other automatic metrics linked to the ground truth data as the rewards. \citet{Maluuba} describe a Seq2Seq model with attention and a pointer network, with an additional encoding layer for the answer.
-They also describe a method for further tuning their model on language model and question answering reward objectives using policy gradients.
+\citet{Kumar} propose a framework for fine tuning using policy gradients and perform a human evaluation showing promising results.
+However, they use as rewards various similarity metrics that are still coupled to the ground truth. \citet{Maluuba} describe a Seq2Seq model with attention and a pointer network, with an additional encoding layer for the answer.
+They also describe a method for further tuning their model using policy gradients, with rewards given by an external language model and question answering (QA) system.
 Unfortunately they do not perform any human evaluation to determine whether this tuning led to improved question quality.

-For the related task of summarisation, \citet{Paulus2017} propose a framework for fine tuning a summarisation model using reinforcement learning, with the ROUGE similarity metric used as the reward.
+For the related task of summarisation,~\citet{Paulus2017} propose a framework for fine tuning a summarisation model using reinforcement learning, with the ROUGE similarity metric used as the reward.